 “Tracheostomy is an essential and common part of modern airway management.
 It is commonly seen in a variety of specialties, including surgical, medical and critical care settings.
 A significant number of patients have permanent tracheostomies that require long-term care and management.
 Improper tracheostomy care can result in adverse outcomes.”4

-It is important, not only to take care of yourself, but also the trach tube.
-Your physician should instruct you and your caregiver about the measures necessary to maintain the tube in its most hygienic condition.
+Aside from taking care of yourself, also look after the trach tube.
+Your physician should instruct you and your caregiver how to maintain the tube clean and hygienic.

 - Decreased airway resistance